Learning Outcomes

 A supplier has an exclusive contract to provide goods to Retailer A. Retailer B, a competitor, knows of this contract and offers the supplier a better deal, persuading the supplier to breach.
 Retailer A sues Retailer B for intentional interference with contract.
 Is Retailer B liable?

-Answer: Yes.
-Retailer B knew of the contract, intentionally induced a breach, and caused damages to Retailer A. The competition privilege does not apply to interference with an existing contract.
+Yes.
+Retailer B knew of the existing contract, intentionally induced a breach, and caused damages to Retailer A. The competition privilege does not apply to interference with an existing contract; competition is only privileged when interfering with prospective business, not when causing breach of a binding contract.

 Worked Example 1.2